Menu

 This potentially saves you the 15.3% self-employment tax rate.

+Top foen picture of hands, binder, calculator and monitor.
 S corp income is subject to FICA payroll taxes.
 S corp election often means additional forms to file for the tax year.

 The OLD WAY to apply an S corporation tax calculator